dashjoin/platform/dashjoin-docs/docs/administration.md

 ### Configuring the OpenID Provider in Dashjoin

-The Dashjoin login page can be configured via a configuration file located at /assets/logincfg.json.
+The Dashjoin login page can be configured via a configuration file named ```/assets/logincfg.json```.

 The default config is:

 ```json
 {